-- 2.15.
+- 2.14.
 The Capital Strategy is key in helping the organisation meet its priorities, deliver service plans and provide front line services.
 As with every local authority, resources are finite, and the prioritisation of capital schemes is essential to ensure value for money and affordability.
-West Northamptonshire therefore prioritises capital bids on the following basis: - To meet legal responsibilities such as contractual, health and safety and other regulatory requirements. - To facilitate essential maintenance of WNC owned assets and the achievement of council priorities. - 2.16.
-In particular: - Fully funded schemes are generally approved.
-However, due diligence must be employed throughout, including in the application for external funds. - 2.17.
-Use of discretionary funds will be closely monitored and aligned to the categories highlighted below. - Genuine statutory requirements, business critical projects and schemes to address urgent health and safety issues.
-This will include schemes to ensure

-- the Council asset base remains safe, dry and warm (where appropriate).
+West Northamptonshire therefore prioritises capital bids on the following basis: - To meet legal responsibilities such as contractual, health and safety and other regulatory requirements. - To facilitate essential maintenance of WNC owned assets and the achievement of council priorities. - Fully funded schemes are generally approved.
+However, due diligence must be employed throughout, including in the application for external funds. - 2.15.
+Use of discretionary funds will be closely monitored and aligned to the categories highlighted below: - Genuine statutory requirements, business critical projects and schemes to address urgent health and safety issues.
+This will include schemes to ensure the Council asset base remains safe, dry and warm (where appropriate).
 These schemes are generally approved, subject to a robust business case. - Invest to save schemes / income generating schemes are generally approved but will be subject to additional scrutiny prior to approval.
 Payback period and cost avoidance will be considered.
-All such schemes must clearly outline the costs of delivery and detailed savings assumptions. - Part funded schemes are assessed individually and approval will depend on the ratio of self-funding required, links to corporate priorities and risk assessment. - 2.18.
-All remaining scheme requests are assessed individually based on the WNC prioritisation model which scores a scheme based on its achievement of corporate priorities and levels of funding required.
+All such schemes must clearly outline the costs of delivery and detailed savings assumptions.

+- Part funded schemes are assessed individually and approval will depend on the ratio of self-funding required, links to corporate priorities and risk assessment. - Discretionary schemes will be assessed on a scheme by scheme basis with overall affordability of the entire capital programme being a key consideration.